chrisbristow/Uhoh/README.md

 - Idle client alerts are retained for 75 seconds.

 All of these times can be configured in the server.properties file.

+Note that the Browser UI requires the Mootools Javascript library and a Font which are both downloaded from Google, so UI users will need Internet access.

 Let’s Present an Example Usage Scenario for Uhoh.
 -------------------------------------------------